facebookarchive/redux-react-hook/README.md

 ### Store in Context

-Before you can use the hook, you must put your Redux store into `Context`:
+Before you can use the hook, you must provide your Redux store via `StoreProvider`:

 ```tsx
 // Store.js